bekiindrewind/laurens-list/GIT_POST_RECEIVE_HOOK_EXPLANATION.md

 # Git Post-Receive Hook - Explanation

+## ⚠️ Implementation Status

+**This document explains the concept.** We actually implemented **Option A (GitHub Webhook)** using a webhook listener service rather than a traditional Git post-receive hook.

+**For the actual implementation details**, see:
+- **`WEBHOOK_SETUP_INSTRUCTIONS.md`** - Complete setup guide with troubleshooting
+- **`webhook-listener.js`** - The actual webhook receiver implementation
+- **`deploy-dev-webhook.sh`** - The actual deployment script

+**Key differences from traditional Git post-receive hook:**
+- We use a **webhook listener service** (Express.js) instead of a bare Git repository
+- The listener receives GitHub webhooks and validates signatures
+- The deployment script runs `git pull` from the working directory (not a post-receive hook)
+- Everything runs in Docker containers for better isolation

+---

 ## What is a Git Post-Receive Hook?

 A Git hook is a script that runs automatically at certain points in Git's workflow.
 A **post-receive hook** runs on the server after you push code to a Git repository.